Grange Albion F.C.: History

 Grange Albion went on to retain the Premier Division title in 1988–89.
 The 1989–90 season brought further success with another appearance in the SWFA Intermediate Cup Final while the reserve team won both the Cardiff & District First Division title and the Greyhound Cup.

-In 1990-91 Grange Albion joined the newly established South Wales Senior League and in the same season won the League's C.W.
-Bruty Cup with a 4–1 win over Tredomen Athletic at Somerton Park Newport.
+In 1991, Grange Albion joined the newly established South Wales Senior League and in the first season they won the League's C.W.
+Bruty Cup with a 4–1 win over Tredomen Athletic at Somerton Park, Newport.
 The club have gone on to win the C.W.
 Bruty Cup on two further occasions, in 1995 against Caerau Ely and in 2011 against Cogan Coronation.

 Over the years a number of former players have gone on to play professionally including Fred Stansfield, Graham Vearncombe, David Giles, Matteo Pulvirenti and Melvyn Rees.